munificent/game-programming-patterns/book/bytecode.markdown

 * [Kismet](http://en.wikipedia.org/wiki/UnrealEd#Kismet) is a graphical scripting tool built into UnrealEd, the editor for the Unreal engine.

-* My own little scripting language [Wren](https://github.com/munificent/wren) is a simple stack-based bytecode interpreter.
+* My own little scripting language, [Wren](https://github.com/munificent/wren), is a simple stack-based bytecode interpreter.